 The aftermath of a motorcycle accident can be devastating.
-When you are still at the accident scene, you may be confused and unsure of what to do next.
-These initial steps you take could have a significant impact on the outcome of your motorcycle accident insurance and civil claims.
+You may be confused and unsure of what to do next when you are still at the accident scene.
+These initial steps you take could significantly impact the outcome of your motorcycle accident insurance and civil claims.

 Some of the most important things you should do at the scene of a motorcycle accident include the following:

 - Contact 911

 - Gather evidence

 - Get a medical evaluation

 - Contact our motorcycle accident lawyer for help